AntonHuu/GitGithub_training/Commands.md

 - `git rebase` -> Rebase a commit on current tip (work on older folder but it overwrites current file).

 - `git revert` -> Can revert files out of staging area.
 Can also revert a file thats been committed.
 See -help to see more option.
 HEAD refers to latest commit.
+Git HEAD will revert 1, Git HEAD~1 will revert 2 back1.
   Git won't allow to revert if any other files are still in the three.
 Can also revert a revert!

--
+- `git clone <ssh url from github repository>` -> Will clone a repository from the github to your folder.
+Can be usefull if you deleted the folder with Git inside.
+(In the same state it was last pushed before).
+No need to git init or make bridge, it will be able to 'pull' everything.
+  Can use HTTPS link if you use someone else his repository eg you want to use their code.
+This way you can't push changes to his github.